softwaremill/macwire/README.md

 * an instance to use
 * a function to create an instance
 * a class to instantiate to provide a dependency for the types it implements (provided as: `classOf[SomeType]`)
-* a `membersOf(instance)` call, to use the members of the given instance as dependencies
+* a `autowireMembersOf(instance)` call, to use the members of the given instance as dependencies

 `autowire` is context-free: its result does not depend on the environment, within which it is called (except for implicit parameters, which are looked up using the usual mechanism).
 It only depends on the type that is specified